-Port de Rat is a high mountain pass at an elevation of 2.391m (7,844ft) above the sea level, located in the Pyrenees, on the border between France and Andorra.
-It's one of the highest mountain roads of the country.
+Port de Rat is an international high mountain pass at an elevation of 2.372m (7,782ft) above the sea level, located on the border of France and Andorra.
+It's one of the highest roads of the country.

 Set high in the Pyrenees mountain range, the pass links the parish of Ordino in Andorra and the Ariège department in southern France.

 Is Port de Rat unpaved?

 Constructed in the second half of the 20th century, the road to the summit is totally unpaved but navigable by all passenger vehicles in dry weather.
 However, a 4x4 vehicle is recommended.
 It’s called CS-380 road.
 On the French side there’s no road to the summit.

 Accessibility is largely limited to summer months.
 To the west of the pass, an unfinished tunnel had to connect Andorra and France.
 At the summit, a gravel 4x4 rough road climbs up to Refugi Les Portelles, a high mountain refuge-restaurant at an elevation of 2.568m (8,425ft) above the sea level.